 It is known for being one the best parks around the world, and recently held the title of “best park in the world” by Trip Advisor, therefore no trip to Vancouver should be complete without visiting Stanley Park.
 This lush green space covers over 400 hectares of parkland and west coast rainforest.
 Things to do at this park include visiting the indoor/outdoor aquarium, walking the 8.8km stretch of seawall and discovering the Brockton Point’s First Nations totem poles.
 The park is also absolutely loaded with gardens, beaches, landmarks, sculptures and lookout points, along with a golf course and a Lost Lagoon.
 Whether you spend an hour, a day or three days exploring this park, one thing is for sure – it is easy to understand why this is truly the best urban park in Canada.

-7. Canada Science and Technology Museum – Ottawa, Ontario
+6. Canada Science and Technology Museum (Ottawa, Ontario)

-3. Royal British Columbia Museum – Victoria, British Columbia
+2. Royal British Columbia Museum (Victoria, British Columbia)

 It is the only environment museum in North America and both kids and adults go crazy for this unique attraction that is both indoors and out.
-This architectural masterpieces and symbol of Expo 67 invites visitors to learn more about meteorology, climate, water and air quality and other environmental issues in a fun way.
-An outdoor Artic photo exhibit celebrates the regions biodiversity and beauty while educating visitors on the environmental changes that are happening there.
+These architectural masterpieces and symbols of Expo 67 invite visitors to learn more about meteorology, climate, water, and air quality, and other environmental issues in a fun way.
+An outdoor Arctic photo exhibit celebrates the region’s biodiversity and beauty while educating visitors on the environmental changes that are happening there.
 The immersive show “Design the Future” on the other hand invites visitors to reconnect with the natural environment around us to grasp the importance of climate change and how we will adapt to that.
-An abundance of games, hands-on activities and galleries await visitors to this unique museum in Montreal.
+An abundance of games, hands-on activities, and galleries await visitors to this unique museum in Montreal.

 Winter is coming and one of the best ways to enjoy the cold snowy weather is to bundle up and go play in it, whatever age you are.
 Luckily you don’t need any special skills to enjoy the snow, indeed all you need is a sled.
 Tobogganing, sledding, whatever you want to call it is one of the most popular free winter activities that can put a huge smile on your face, no matter what age you are.
 Here in North America there are some pretty epic sledding hills that will shoot your down at colorful speeds and leave you breathless.
 Getting up is the only hard part here.
 From Ontario to Colorado to Halifax to Ottawa, we have rounded up the best 8 sledding hills in North America.